qwgyuz86/LLM_RAG_Chatbot/README.md

 #### Language Supported: Multilingual, support most major languages
 #### Device: CUDA GPU
 #### Prompt:
-LLM is told that it is a customer representative from ABC-company and to use chat history and RAG context to answer questions If it does not know the answer, it is told to say it does not know and tell user to contact human service
+LLM is told that it is a customer representative from ABC-company and to use chat history and RAG context to answer questions.
+If it does not know the answer, it is told to say it does not know and tell user to contact human service
 #### Memory:
 Chat memory is fed into the input so that the chatbot is aware of the context of the conversation.